drufball/yosai/_posts/2019-02-09-collateral.md

 “All I can say is that I saw something wrong with the world and I resolved to change it.
 If I think too long about it, I see everything you just said.
 But I can’t imagine a person that I’d want to be who sees problems and doesn’t try to solve them.”

 Chiyoko crossed her legs and sat by the fire.
 “How do you weigh the problems you see against the pain you cause?”
 Chiyoko raised a hand before Yoshinobu could respond.
-“No, I don’t need to hear the justificatoins you tell yourself.
+“No, I don’t need to hear the justifications you tell yourself.
 I don’t need to agree with your war.
 As long as we’re agreed that Hokko’s no longer just collateral damage, Mamoru and I will fight with you.

 “Let’s get hunting.”